asciamanna/asciamanna.github.io/_posts/2018-01-30-sos-to-save-sinking-test-suites.md

 An important heuristic is that tests should be self-contained and independent of one another. xUnit's test setup should be reserved for very specific usages.
 I recommend using test setup only to create the object under test, initialize its dependencies, and inject them manually into the test subject's constructor.
 This assumes that the test subject is shared between test cases in the same fixture.

-If there is some duplication of test setup, but it is important to the outcome of the test, I prefer not to refactor it.
-Refactoring will impact readability by introducing indirection. _DRYing_ tests should be used to enhance understanding.
+If there is some duplication of test setup, but it is important to the outcome of the test, I prefer extracting it into a well-named private method rather than putting it in a setup method.
+This makes its usage obvious in each the test case.
+Sometimes the specific setup is so important to the outcome of the test that explicitly calling the setup code in the test case can be the best option. _DRYing_ tests should be used to enhance understanding.
 If instead it produces the opposite effect, it should be avoided.

 #### Arrange-Act-Assert

 [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) is a common pattern for unit tests.
-In order to make tests obvious, they should conform to it or the _Given-When-Then_ pattern of Behavior Driven Development.
+In order to make tests obvious, they should conform to it, or the _Given-When-Then_ pattern common to Behavior Driven Development.
 This pattern can be amplified by ensuring that a separate block of code exists for each step.
 Any refactoring that would remove one of these code blocks should be avoided.
+I often violate this rule if the test is so simple (consisting of a line or two) that creating the three blocks doesn't enhance understanding.

 ##### Obvious Code Coverage